ZoneMinder/zmNinja/docs/guides/FAQ.rst

 How to report errors
 --------------------

+-  In general, please try and localize the logs.
+It helps me pinpoint the issue.
+   Let's assume you have an issue where montage always shows green dots instead of images.
+   I'd recommend the following steps:
+   - Load up zmNinja
+   - Clear zmNinja logs
+   - Kill the app
+   - Load up zmNinja again and go to montage.
+I presume you are now looking at the error
+   - Go to logs, and email them to me via the email button on top (envelope icon) Specifically, **don't do  whole bunch of unrelated things and send me logs expecting me to sift through and find out what is going on**.

 -  I don't know why something is not working if you don't provide sufficient inputs.
 Start by creating a `GitHub issue <https://github.com/pliablepixels/zmNinja/issues>`__ and please